Proven-Paradox/shaper-system/Handbook.md

 Range: None
 Targets: Self
 Cost: 5 MP
-Duration: Until the end of your next action
+Duration: Until the end of your next Turn, or until you make an Offense roll
 Cooldown: 3 rounds
-Effect: You are [Obscured](#obscured) for the duration.
-If you are targeted by [Scan](#scan) or use an Ability that targets an opponent, this Ability ends.
+Effect: You may move 1 Zone.
+You are [Obscured](#obscured) for the duration.
+If you are targeted by [Scan](#scan) this Ability ends.
-When you use this Ability, you may also move 1 Zone and/or make a [Stealth](#stealth) roll opposed by your opponents' [Awareness](#awareness) rolls.
-Anyone who fails this roll does not know your position until you are revealed and cannot target you with single target Abilities.
+When you use this Ability, make a [Stealth](#stealth) roll opposed by your opponents' [Awareness](#awareness) rolls.
+Anyone who fails this roll does not know your position until you are revealed.
 Anyone who does knows what Zone you are in, though you remain Obscured to them.
 If you attack an opponent who is not aware of your location, you may treat them as [Flat Footed](#flat-footed).
 Description: Vanishing suddenly in combat.
 This could be throwing down a smoke bomb, an invisibility spell, activating a cloaking device, or just being really sneaky.